Angus Thurgate

 Angus Thurgate (/ˈθɜːrɡeɪt/ THUR-gayt; born 8 February 2000) is an Australian professional footballer who plays as a central midfielder for Western Sydney Wanderers.

 Thurgate holds the record for being the youngest player in A-League Men history to reach 150 appearances, achieving the milestone in December 2024 at the age of 24.

 Club career

 Newcastle Jets

 After playing for the Newcastle Jets Reserves since 2016, Thurgate was called up to the first team in January 2018 in their round 14 away match against Sydney FC, Thurgate was an unused substitute as the match finished 2–2.
-He than made his professional debut 2 rounds later at home against Brisbane Roar coming on as an 88th-minute substitute for striker Andrew Nabbout.
+He then made his professional debut 2 rounds later at home against Brisbane Roar coming on as an 88th-minute substitute for striker Andrew Nabbout.

 In the 2018–19 A-League, Thurgate scored 1 goal out of his 9 appearances.
 His goal came against Western Sydney Wanderers on 4 June 2019.

 In November 2019, Thurgate scored in two consecutive matches against Western United and Wanderers respectively.

 At the conclusion of the 2022–23 A-League season, Thurgate departed Newcastle after 125 appearances and 11 goals in all competitions.